sulami/blog/content/pages/about-me.md

 and databases.
 I love [TDD](http://en.wikipedia.org/wiki/Test-driven_development).

-Offline I like mountainbiking, as well as reading a good book, both fiction and non-fiction.
+Offline I like mountainbiking, photography, as well as reading a good book, both fiction and non-fiction.

 If you are in need of someone like me, contact me in any way you want to, although I prefer email.